Lake Bled, Slovenia

-However when I think back to before that first trip I used to imagine it was the kind of place for the retired to go on a coach tour, for bridge nights and ballroom dancing.
+For sheer natural beauty, there are few locations in all of Europe to rival the most famous alpine resort in the country of Slovenia – Lake Bled.
+However, when I think back to before that first trip I used to imagine it was the kind of place for the retired to go on a coach tour, for bridge nights and ballroom dancing.
 I guess that is indeed one of the markets that pour into the town but it is much more than that.
-Lake Bled is a place to unwind and relax in fresh air with great food and an abundance of nature at every turn.
+Lake Bled is a place to unwind and relax in the fresh air with great food and an abundance of nature at every turn

 Lake Bled Resort